 A story is often inspired by a question.
 What question inspired you to write Glass Girl and Perfect Glass?

 This is a great way to look at story genesis!
 In 2010, when I first began working on Glass Girl, our country was seeing … Continue reading →

 Henry begins his year-long trip to Nicaragua, leaving Meg behind in Chapin to finish her senior year.
 Henry faces the challenges of assembling a new building for his sister and brother-in-law’s orphan home in a country with limited supplies and deep distrust toward Americans.
 Meg meanwhile finds herself the center of affection for the new and fascinating Quinn O’Neill and the unlikely companion to a feisty elderly woman wielding a shotgun.

-Meg wants desperately to secure admission to the University of Wyoming, so she and Henry can stay together through college and she can pursue a degree through the writing program there. … Continue reading
+Meg wants desperately to secure admission to the University of Wyoming, so she and Henry can stay together through college and … Continue reading →

 On a day that began like any other, Meg’s brother Wyatt dies.
 Suddenly.
 Violently.
 Leaving Meg and her parents to creep around the shrapnel and gaping wounds of their grief.
 In a pitch to create some space for healing, Meg’s dad moves them all from their Pittsburgh home to the wilds of Chapin, Wyoming.
 In a new home scrubbed of memories, Meg tries to create a new life, one that does not include the story of her brother’s death and the pity which must come as a response.
-She lands a new part time job and falls in with new friends.
-When … Continue reading
+She lands a new … Continue reading →